 Boiling the soup directly is also possible but the heat is much harsher compared to double boiling.
 A lot of nutrients is perceived to be lost if it is cooked directly over the stove.
 Admittedly, I sometimes do so as it does not take long for the ingredients to soften.
 Therefore, I guess it depends on the time and tools you have in hand.
 Either way, you will still be rewarded with a great and nutritious thirst quencher.

 Pear with White Fungus Soup is also known as: Shredded Pear with Snow Fungus

 Whoops.
 No photos uploaded yet.
 Be the first!

 Hydrate snow fungus for at least 30 minutes or until it softens.
-Rinse snow fungus before cutting the snow fungus into slices.
+Rinse snow fungus before cutting them into slices.
 Remove skin and core of Korean pear.
-Shred the Korean pear into small strips.
+Shred the Korean pear.

 Add Korean pear and snow fungus into a bowl.
-Add hot water to the bowl.
-Ensure that the water is sufficiently covering all the ingredients.
+Add enough hot water to ensure it is sufficiently covering all the ingredients.

 Add water to a pot.
-Then, place the bowl into the pot.
-Allow the water to cover at least 1/3 of the bowl.
+Then, place the bowl in.
+Ensure the water covers at least 1/3 of the bowl.
 Use a plate to cover the bowl.
 Increase heat to bring to boil.
 Once water begins boiling, cover the pot.
 Reduce heat to the lowest and double boil soup for 4-6 hours.
 Enjoy soup warm or cold.